mxagar/multimodal_ml_service/README.md

 We have three hierarchical *domain levels* in the package:

 1. **Subdomain**, e.g., the subfolder `image/`, which contains use case modules related to image properties.
 2. **Use case**, e.g., the module `blur.py`, which contains models/estimators that detect blur in images.
+In other words, we are trying to address a business case/problem.
 3. **Model/Estimator**, e.g. the blur predictors `LaplacianBlurModel` or the `SklearnPipeEstimator` which takes the features generated by the `GradientExtractor`.
+In other words, we implement different methods to solve a business problem.

 As we can see, only the image subdomain is implemented currently, in which the use case of blur detection is integrated using two models/estimators.

 To extend the package focusing on the domain aspects, we can further develop the *domain levels* as follows:

 - Model/Estimator level: We can add a new model to the `blur.py` use case module in the `image` subdomain.
-One example would be implementing a blur detection method using the Fourier transform; a possible recipe could be:
+One example would be implementing a new method for blur detection using the Fourier transform; a possible recipe could be:
   - Create the `FourierExtractor` `DataTransformer` which performs the Fourier transform to an image and selects relevant features.
 The example to follow is `GradientExtractor`, implemented in `blur.py`.
   - Feed the features to a `SklearnPipeEstimator`, which contains a classifier.
 Again, a similar example is implemented in `blur.py`.
 - Use case level: We can add a new use case in the `image` subdomain, e.g., `brightness.py`, which would detect whether the lighting is correct or not an image.
 Implementing such a module consists in following the current `blur.py` structure and functions.
 - Subdomain level: Add a new subdomain in the same level as `image`, e.g., a new modality folder, such as `3d_model/`.
 This new folder would contain new modules relative to the new subdomain/modality, which would be implemented following `blur.py`.

-We can image much more sophisticated domain use cases:
+We can imagine much more sophisticated domain/business use cases:

 - Is the electric wiring correct or not?
 - Is a required object present in the 3D scan or not?
 - etc.

 In any case, the current [`blur.py`](./src/domain/image/blur.py) is the reference example which other cases should follow, based on the three *domain levels*.

+:warning: The current [`blur.py`](./src/domain/image/blur.py) uses many factory functions to create the ML objects introduced in the section [Machine Learning Domain Components](#machine-learning-domain-components).
+One straightforward improvement of the current implementation consists in refactoring and generalizing these factory functions to be used by new business case or domain modules.

 ### Notes and Conventions